|

 (sic) he'd like to stick a sock in.
 And then goes on to say,

-Now I don't know Stephen Pierce from Adam.
+something like, these pages don't break Google's rules etc. Now I don't know Stephen Pierce from Adam.
 I've no idea who

 he is and I don't much need to (I'm certain he'd feel the